 In the United States, electric energy is measured in kilowatt hours and purchased with dollars.
-This data set came from 12 months of electric bills for a New York City apartment in the early years of the Twenty First Century.
+This data set came from 12 months of electric bills for a New York City apartment in the early years of the 21st century.

 - Plot a graph of cost vs. energy consumed and determine the equation of the best fit straight line.

 - Explain the significance of the coefficients m, b, and r2.

 The slope (m) of a linear function is the rate of change of the vertical quantity (y) with respect to the horizontal quantity (x).
 It should be apparent that the slope of this graph is the average price for electricity per kilowatt hour.
 The real question should be, why doesn't this graph intercept the vertical axis at the origin?
 Surely, if I were to use no energy I should pay no money.
 When I don't go to a restaurant, I don't get charged.
 Why should electricity be any different?
 Well, there are two answers to this question.
 One is that utility companies as legal monopolies are trying to extract every penny they can from their captive customers.
 The second, which is the contention of the utilities themselves, is that there are fixed expenses associated with every customer regardless of how much energy they consume: maintenance, administration, insurance, etc. Such fixed expenses are gathered under the umbrella term "basic service charges".
 Thus, in this bill…

 (the slope) is the residential rate for electric energy: 14.7¢ per kilowatt hour;

 (the y-intercept) is the basic service charge: $9.81 per month.
 Note the lone data point on the left hand side of the graph that illustrates this policy.
 The entire house was on vacation for the entire month, the electricity was shut off at the circuit breaker, and yet still there was a charge.